Resume

 • Leave out high school education if you have a university degree or higher.

-• Add your GPA if it’s 3.5 or higher and you’ve graduated within the last two years.
+• Add your GPA if it’s 3.5+ and you’ve graduated within the last two years.

-• If you’re a recent grad, showcase relevant coursework.
+• If you’re a recent grad, showcase relevant coursework on your resume.
 For example, include the title of your classes, such as “Consumer Behavior” or “Digital Marketing Strategies” when applying for a marketing job.

-• Highlight any honors or awards received, like Dean’s List.
+• Highlight any honors or awards on your resume, like Dean’s List.

 • Summarize practical experience gained through your education.
 Show how you’ve applied your skills, e.g., “Developed a marketing plan that increased social media engagement by 25%.”